 Specialising in Bereavement Support and Art Therapy

-With three years of post-qualification experience, I have primarily worked with children and young people, developing a robust understanding of their unique needs and challenges.
+With four years of post-qualification experience, I have primarily worked with children and young people, developing a robust understanding of their unique needs and challenges.
+During this time, I have also worked in bereavement settings, including at Wandsworth Bereavement Service and St Christopher’s Hospice, where I supported individuals and families navigating the profound emotional impacts of loss.

 Art Therapy for Children and Young People: In addition to bereavement support, I offer art therapy, which is particularly effective for children dealing with various challenges.
 Through creative expression, play, and conversation, I help young individuals explore and process their emotions in a supportive and non-verbal manner, facilitating healing and emotional growth.